bok3948/Basic_Quantization/README.md

 - **Activation**: `int8`
 - **Weight**: `int8`
 - **Range**: Reduced range from -127 to 127
-- **Quantization**: Symmetric quantization with zero point set to 0
+- **Quantization**: Symmetric quantization to both activations and weights

 ## Requirements